6 Tips to Keep Your DSLR Safe While Traveling

 3. Have a lens and camera equipment in hand

-If you’re going to take photographs in places with bad weather, the lens of your camera will need cleaning whenever you’ll use your DSLR.
-A soft cloth (like the cloth for wiping eyeglasses) to cleanse the lens should be in your bag.
+If you’re going to take photographs in places with bad weather, your lens will need cleaning whenever you use your DSLR.
+A soft cloth (like the cloth for wiping eyeglasses) to clean the lens should be in your bag.

 Note: Never clean a dry lens, you should breathe some moisture on the glass and then clean it.